S1mpleyang/Cracks-in-Agent-Collaboration/README.md

 ### Centralized

-These will be a server LLM and several client LLMs in this framework, where server distribute the task to clients and clients return their response to the server.
+There will be a server LLM and several client LLMs in this framework.

+Server distribute the task to clients and clients return their response to the server.
 The server solve the task based on the client responses.

 ![image](https://github.com/S1mpleyang/Cracks-in-Collaboration/blob/main/images/centralized.png)

 ### Horizontal

+Each LLM are linked one-by-one, where the first LLM get the user query and generate a response.

+Then the query and response are sent to the next LLM until the final one.

 ![image](https://github.com/S1mpleyang/Cracks-in-Collaboration/blob/main/images/horizontal.png)

 ### Joint

+Each LLM can freely communicate with other LLMs.

 ![image](https://github.com/S1mpleyang/Cracks-in-Collaboration/blob/main/images/joint.png)